 One of the challenges facing countries that want to change over from burning fossil fuels to more renewable energy sources is how to store energy.
 In Australia, the Victoria region currently relies on burning coal in power plants which produce energy throughout the days and seasons.
-But the state wants to move to at least 50% of its power coming from renewable sources by 2030 — and for that, it needs an energy infrastructure including a way to store energy produced by solar, wind, or other renewable sources, which may only work in certain conditions.
+But the state wants at least 50% of its power coming from renewable sources by 2030 — and for that, it needs an energy infrastructure including a way to store energy produced by solar, wind, or other renewable sources, which may only work in certain conditions.

 That’s why Victoria is building one of the world’s largest batteries, the Victorian Big Battery Megapack.
 The battery will be the size of a football field and will provide 450 megawatts-hours of storage with up to 300 megawatts of power output.
 That’s double the size of the Hornsdale Power Reserve in South Australia, another giant battery made by the same company that made headlines in 2018.